My second favorite season (after autumn, of course) and my final installment in my seasonal guides: spring in Korea!

 Jinhae is the most popular of the festivals, and it’s the one that probably comes up when you search for cherry blossoms in Korea.
 It’s crazy crowded even on a random afternoon during the week when I went.
 The whole city feels like it’s in bloom, but the big areas to go are Yeojwa stream and Gyeonghwa station.
 For all you need to know, read my Jinhae guide here.

 Yeouido Spring Flower Festival (영등포 여의도 봄꽃축제) | (Early – Mid April)

 Yeouido is one of the big places to see the blossoms in Seoul.
 There are also a bunch of other flowers in bloom around the same time, which is why it’s a spring flower festival instead of just a cherry blossom one.
 I’m hoping to make it here this year.
-Book a tour here
+Included in this tour